-1. Lying on your back, roll onto your side, aiming to keep the spine aligned; roll by holding your arms across your chest (hands to opposite shoulders) and bend your knees
+1. Lying on your back, roll onto your side, aiming to keep your spine aligned; roll by holding your arms across your chest (hands to opposite shoulders) and bend your knees.

-- 2. Position the back section so that it is centrally aligned.
-With your helper, ensure the bottom edge is in line with the base of your lower back. - 3.
-They can press down on the mattress to feed the strap under your side.
+2. Position the back section so that it is centrally aligned.
+With your helper, ensure the bottom edge is in line with the base of your lower back.

+3. They can press down on the mattress to feed the brace under your side.

-- 4. Holding the brace in place roll onto your back.
-Ensure the brace is located centrally on your back the curve within the back piece should follow the natural curve of your lower back. - 5.
-Put the front section in place, making sure it is aligned with your waist. - 6.
-At this point you may need to make small adjustments to ensure it is correctly placed. - 7.
-Pull the velcro straps one after the other over the front section.
+4. Holding the brace in place roll onto your back.
+Ensure the brace is located centrally - the curve within the back piece should follow the natural curve of your lower spine.

+5. Put the front section in place, this may already be attached to the left front strap, making sure it is centrally aligned with your waist and abdomen; then fold over the front straps, the right side will go on top/last.

+6. At this point you may need to make small adjustments to ensure the brace is correctly placed.